-Other financial assets at fair value through profit and loss mainly include investments in equity instruments and bonds classified as Level 1 if they are listed, level 2 if they are valued in the OTC market or adjusted based on observable market data and Level 3 if other valuation technique is used.
+Other financial assets at fair value through profit and loss mainly include investments in equity instruments and bonds classified as Level 1 if they are listed, Level 2 if they are valued in the OTC market or adjusted based on observable market data and Level 3 if other valuation technique is used.
 They also include loans to commercial partners that do not meet the SPPI (Solely Payments of Principal and Interests) requirements, classified as Level 3.

-During the six-month period ended June 30, 2020, the investment in Luckin Coffee was transferred from level 1 to level 2 as it is now delisted from Nasdaq and valued based on market prices from the OTC market (refer to Note 2.3).
+In 2020, the investment in Luckin Coffee was transferred from Level 1 to Level 2 as it is now delisted from Nasdaq and valued based on market prices from the OTC market (refer to Note 2.4).